Growing Urban Bicycle Networks: Materials and Methods

-M.S.~designed the study with input from R.S.~and G.G.
+\textbf{Acknowledgements:} We thank Cecilia Laura Kolding Andersen and Morten Lynghede for developing and implementing the visualization platform.
+We are grateful to Anders Hartmann, Anastassia Vybornova, and Laura Alessandretti for helpful discussions.
+We thank the ITU High-Performance Computing cluster for computing resources and support.
+We gratefully acknowledge the open data that this article is based on, from \url{https://www.openstreetmap.org}, copyright OpenStreetMap contributors.\\ \textbf{Funding:} This work was supported by the Danish Ministry of Transport.\\ \textbf{Author Contributions:} M.S.~designed the study with input from R.S.~and G.G.
 M.S.~wrote the manuscript with input from all authors.
 M.S.~acquired and pre-processed the data with input from S.M.~and T.P., and performed the simulations.
 M.S.~directed the project, R.S.~and G.G.~helped supervise the project.
 M.S.~measured the results, aided by S.M.
 T.P.~performed the analysis on grid size and network coverage.
-All authors discussed the results.
+All authors discussed the results.\\ \textbf{Competing Interests:} The authors declare that they have no competing financial interests.\\ \textbf{Data and materials availability:} All code used in the research is open-sourced, available at: \url{https://github.com/mszell/bikenwgrowth}.
+All data used and generated in the research are publicly available at Zenodo \cite{michaelszell2021}: \url{https://zenodo.org/record/5083049}.
+Interactively growing networks, plots and video visualizations for all 62 cities can be explored and downloaded at the accompanying visualization platform: \url{https://growbike.net}